symbrosia-co/Symbrosia-Controller/README.md

 ![A SymbCtrl in the DIN mount case](/res/CL50-12-24115-DC.jpg)

 ## Software
 There are several software elements to the controller, all can be found in this repository.
-While you may simply download everything here, as easier solution would be to install a copy of [GitHub desktop](https://desktop.github.com/download/).
+While you may simply download everything here, an easier solution would be to install a copy of [GitHub desktop](https://desktop.github.com/download/).
 Synchronizing with Github would allow you to keep an always up-to-date version available for use.

 ### Firmware
 Firmware for the Symbrosia Controller was wriiten in the Arduino Framework for ESP-32.
 The Arduino ecosystem is open source, free, and is amazing well supported by an enormous user community.
 If you do not know how to use an Arduino device it is a good skill to learn, an incredibly useful tool to have in your skillset.